- Fashion and Beauty

 Set the jar containing this mixture in your crock pot and add water to the crock pot so that the water level in the crock pot is about even with the level of the mixture in the jar.

-Turn the crock pot on high and let the mixture warm for an hour or two.
+Turn the crock pot on high and let the mixture warm until the BTMS-50 melts (probably about an hour).

 Stick blend the mixture until it is creamy and free of any lumps.